-Currently, you can import a maximum of 10000 polygons, 15000 lines, and 25000 points into a scenario during a single import operation.
-If you need to import more features, create separate layers using Map Viewer available in your portal or ArcGIS Online.
+Currently, you can import a maximum of 10,000 polygons, 15,000 lines, and 25,000 points into a scenario during a single import operation.
+If you need to import more features, create separate layers using Map Viewer Classic available in ArcGIS Online.
 You can also use the Add to Design Layers tool from a feature layer's context menu in the Contents pane.

 Import features to scenario

-To import existing features into a scenario, add a feature layer to a GeoPlanner project and specify which scenario you will import into.
+To import existing features into a scenario, add a feature layer to a GeoPlanner project and specify which scenario to import into.

-- In the upper-left corner of the application, click the scenario dropdown and choose Import.
+- Click the scenario drop-down arrow and choose Import.

-- In the Import Features to Scenario dialog box, click the Source dropdown and choose the layer you added in step 1.
-Set Target to your scenario layer.
-Click Next.
+- Click the Source drop-down arrow in the Import Features to Scenario dialog box and choose the layer you added in step 1.

-You can optionally check Use current map extent to import only source features visible in the current map extent.
-This allows you to import a subset (the visible features) into your target scenario.
+You can optionally check Filter by current map extent to import only features visible in the active map extent.

 - Click Next to advance the import tool to the Feature Type Mapping pane.

-- To import all source features into a single target feature type, click Select a feature type for all features.
+- Select a feature type for all features—Imports all source features into a single target feature type.
 Choose a target feature type from the drop-down list.

-- To map source features to specific target features, click Select a field with feature type values for features and choose a source field from the drop-down list.
-Source types display at the bottom of the dialog box with the target type drop-downs.
+- Select a field with feature type values for features—Maps source features to specific target features.
+Choose a source field from the drop-down list.
+Source Type and Target Type columns appear under the drop-down list.
 For each source type, choose a target type.